alexherbo2/chrome-nano/README.md

 # nano for Chrome

-A browser extension that lets you open text areas in webpages with a text editor program—such as [nano].
+A browser extension that lets you edit text areas in webpages with a text editor program—such as [nano].

 [nano]: https://nano-editor.org